Q&A on Credentialing for ASCs

 Q: How can having a smooth credentialing process lead to higher profits at an ASC?

-TG: Proper credentialing can lead to greater profitability through the three areas: higher quality patient care, enhanced revenue cycle management and defense against litigation.
+Ted Gottis: Proper credentialing can lead to greater profitability through the three areas: higher quality patient care, enhanced revenue cycle management, and defense against litigation.

 Credentialing correctly and consistently from the outset can facilitate quality patient care through the admission of only qualified physicians to the ASC, enhance revenue cycle management by allowing the ASC to seek reimbursement without delays, and provide invaluable defense in litigation scenarios by providing demonstrative evidence of due diligence through a quality credentialing program.